blowdart/AspNetAuthorizationWorkshop/README.md

 * File > New Project > .NET Core
 * Select ASP.NET Core Web Application (.NET Core)
 * Select the Empty Template
+* Call your solution `AuthorizationLab` if you want to cut and paste the sample code contained in this document.

 Add MVC to the app.
 -------------------